WARNING: Unmarked spoilers ahead, please self-advise. Based on how the work is choreographed, various tropes here contain major plot spoilers!

-- Ridiculously Cute Critter: It's a little ball of rock who normally likes to cuddle on his teammates' shoulders, which is totally "KAAAAAAAAAAAAWAAAAAAAAAAAIIIIIIIIIIIIII~~~!!!
+- Ridiculously Cute Critter: It's a little ball of rock who normally likes to cuddle on its teammates' shoulders, which is totally "KAAAAAAAAAAAAWAAAAAAAAAAAIIIIIIIIIIIIII~~~!!!

-- The Speechless: He's made out of stone, therefore he has no vocal cords to speak.
-It's only through wearing the necklace that Anlu the Oracle gave Takiko that he can be able to communicate to the wearer.
+- The Speechless: It's made out of stone, therefore it has no vocal cords to speak.
+It's only through wearing the necklace that Anlu the Oracle gave Takiko that it can be able to communicate to the wearer.
 The only other person possible to communicate with Namame without the necklace is most likely Hikitsu due to his mind-reading ability.

 - Series Mascot